GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/logging/core-experimentation/README.md

         ```yaml
         retention-locking-policy: false
         ```
-- Log bucket for platform and component logs for resources under the `Testing` folder
+- Log bucket for platform and component logs for resources under the `tests` folder

     - Retention in Days configurable via setters.yaml